dipanjannC/Stock-Exchange-Web/README.md

        }

     # Put the token - "$2a$10$d3NtLTrbFDfNZPeRG7b42O8GdFt1jKyHuObp2rrVQ13BNZUJMSsqy" at  Authorization : Bearer to use rest of the            endpoints.
-    # Use the rest of the endpoints to explore more of the services/functionalities.
+    # Use the rest endpoints to explore more of the services/functionalities about the Application.